thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 - Better quality: better software quality because the team is engaged in what they are doing.
 They are running tests, they are using behavior driven development, they're using test driven development and getting higher quality out of their, out of their code that they are writing because they are constantly testing it.

 - Reduced time to market: because you are working with small increments and getting something done.
-In other words, you get a done increment sonner than you can then put out, have customers test enjoy.
+In other words, you get a done increment sooner than you can then put out, have customers test enjoy.

 - Increase stakeholder satisfaction: because they are not waiting months to see if whatever you build is what they want, but get to see it much quicker.

 - Better teams dynamics: because it is transparent.
 Everyone knows what everyone is working on.
 Everybody chips in when somebody gets stuck.
 It is a better and productive environment for developer to work in.

 - Happier employees: they understand they are in control and are pulling things off the backlog.
-They are commiting to a sprint, one sprint plan at a time, and so they feel more in control and happier about their jobs.
+They are committing to a sprint, one sprint plan at a time, and so they feel more in control and happier about their jobs.

 ### <ins>Scrum vs. Kanban</ins>